localstack/docs/content/en/user-guide/aws/elastic-load-balancing/index.md

 ### Limitations

 - The Aplication Load Balancer currently supports only the `forward` and `redirect` action types.
-- When using Route53 CNAMEs to route requests the ALBs, you may need to explicitly set the `Host` header to the resource record when making calls.
+- When opting for Route53 CNAMEs to direct requests towards the ALBs, it's important to remember that explicit configuration of the `Host` header to match the resource record might be necessary while making calls.